questionlp/linhpham.org_jekyll/_posts/2024-02-26-thinkpad-updates-switching-fedora-39.md

 layout: post
 title:  "ThinkPad Updates: Switching to Fedora 39"
 date:   2024-02-26 12:05:00 -0800
-tags:   fedora hardware laptops linux
+tags:   fedora hardware laptops lenovo linux thinkpad
 ---

 About a month ago, I picked up another ThinkPad T14 laptop as a sandbox for learning and experimenting with other Linux distros.
 The second T14 laptop is a Gen 2 with an AMD Ryzen processor that I upgraded to 48 GB of RAM and installed a 2 TB WD Black SN850X NVMe SSD to mirror the Gen 3 laptop.
 The first distro that I wanted to run was [Arch Linux](https://archlinux.org/).
 I would eventually switch to [KDE Plasma spin](https://fedoraproject.org/spins/kde/) of Fedora 39 to give [Fedora](https://fedoraproject.org/) another try after using Ubuntu and Debian for a while.